 It was in November 2004 when the 11 participating organizations in the ARC program, along with the Arab American Institute (AAI) as a partner organization, that the National Network for Arab American Communities (NNAAC) was officially formed.

-Now in its 12th year, NNAAC has grown to include 24 members in 12 different states.
-In celebration of its 10th anniversary, NNAAC created an interactive timeline, documenting its development and accomplishments over the past decade.
+Now, NNAAC has grown to include 26 members in 11 different states.
+In celebration of its 10th anniversary in 2014, NNAAC created an interactive timeline, documenting its development and accomplishments over the past decade.
 View the timeline showcasing NNAAC's history.

 NNAAC’s most recent milestone was the launch of its Campaign to TAKE ON HATE in 2014.
 This multi-year, grassroots campaign strives to address issues of bias and discrimination, particularly toward Arab and Muslim Americans, and stands against bigotry towards all people.